 Mecalac’s e12 mini excavator, which will debut next year, is a modified version the company’s 12MTX that replaces the internal-combustion engine with a battery pack and electric motor to drive the machine’s hydraulic pump.

 Mecalac specializes in construction equipment for urban job sites, where compact size and quiet operation are paramount.
 Their new e12 wheeled excavator delivers the range, performance, and compact size required to support modern urban construction sites.
 The e12 will essentially be an electric-powered version of their existing 12MTX mini excavator.
 Designers placed a lithium iron phosphate (LiFePO4) battery pack in where the internal-combustion engine had been.
-Electrical power then runs a variable-speed electric motor that transmits mechanical power to a geared drivetrain supplied by Dana Corp., Maumee, Ohio.
+Electrical power then runs a variable-speed electric motor that transmits mechanical power to a geared drivetrain supplied by Dana Inc., Maumee, Ohio.
 The mechanical drive consists of Spicer 112 axles and a Spicer 367 shift-on-the-fly transmission.

 Power for a Full Work Shift

 With an eight-hour working range, the LiFePO4 battery pack in the Mecalac e12 has a service life three times longer than conventional batteries.
 The battery pack can be charged in about seven hours and delivers 146 kW-hr of power.

 Patrick Brehmer, head of design and product management at Mecalac, explains, “Any electric engine must rise to three major challenges: range, performance, and compactness.
 The Mecalac e12 is the first 100%-electric excavator that does not compromise on any of those three criteria.
 The key to our machine’s range and performance is in its very architecture.
 The power source—which is separate from the upper structure—means we can install a record capacity of 146kW-hr, which results in an unrivaledr ange of 8 hr.”